 Dairy Farmers A2 Goodness Milk

-Dairy Farmers has released A2 Goodness Milk in 2L full-cream, lite and the segment’s first ever prebiotic variety.
-A2 protein milk is a type of milk that comes from specially selected cows that naturally produce the A2 beta casein protein, not A1 beta casein protein.
-Some evidence suggests that the A2 beta casein protein is less likely to cause digestive upsets.
+Dairy Farmers has released A2 Goodness Milk in 2L full-cream, lite and the segment’s first-ever prebiotic variety.
+A2 protein milk is a type of milk that comes from cows that naturally produce the A2 beta-casein protein.
+Some evidence suggests that the A2 beta-casein protein is less likely to cause digestive upsets.

-The white milk launch follows off the back of the successful May launch of Dairy Farmers A2 Goodness Flavoured Milk, where the segment’s first ever chocolate milk was released in 1.5L and 300ml varieties, with 25% less sugar.
+The white milk launch follows off the back of the successful May launch of Dairy Farmers A2 Goodness Flavoured Milk.
+This is the segment’s first A2 chocolate milk, available in 1.5L and 300ml sizes.
+It also contains 25 percent less sugar.

-Like regular Dairy Farmers milk, a serving of A2 Goodness Milk provides eight essential nutrients, including calcium, protein and vitamins B2, B5 and B12, which assist with the development of strong bones, muscle growth and repair and mental performance.
+Like regular Dairy Farmers milk, a serving of A2 Goodness Milk provides eight essential nutrients.
+It contains calcium, protein and vitamins B2, B5 and B12.
+These assist with the development of strong bones and muscle growth and repair as well as mental performance.

-In addition, A2 Goodness Prebiotic Milk offers the added benefits of supporting your gut health, improving gut microbiota by feeding the “good “bugs in your gut.
+In addition, A2 Goodness Prebiotic Milk offers the added benefits of supporting your gut health.
+It improves gut microbiota by feeding the “good “bugs in your gut.

-Dairy Farmers A2 Goodness Milk is available now at Coles Supermarkets across VIC, NSW and ACT, along with other leading retailers.
+Dairy Farmers’ new products are available at Coles Supermarkets across VIC, NSW and ACT, along with other leading retailers.

-Essential oils producer Young Living brings you NingXia Red – a powerful superfruit drink that’s designed to “energise, fortify and revitalise the body and mind”.
-The signature blend features Young Living’s orange, yuzu, lemon and tangerine essential oils combined with goji berry and wolfberry superfruits, along with blueberry, aronia berry, cherry, pomegranate and plum juices to deliver a whole-body nutrient infusion.
+Essential oils producer Young Living brings you NingXia Red.
+This powerful superfruit drink is designed to “energise, fortify and revitalise the body and mind”.
+The signature blend features Young Living’s orange, yuzu, lemon and tangerine essential oils combined with goji berry and wolfberry superfruits.
+There’s also blueberry, aronia berry, cherry, pomegranate and plum juices to deliver a whole-body nutrient infusion.

-Chosen specifically for their flavour profiles, the essential oils included in the drink also contain d-limonene, a powerful, naturally-occurring component found in citrus oils.
+Chosen specifically for their flavour profiles, the essential oils included in the drink also contain d-limonene.
+This is a powerful, naturally-occurring component found in citrus oils.

-The drink is sweetened with Stevia extract, and contains only 5g sugar per 60ml serving.
+The drink contains stevia as a sweetener.
+It also has only 5g sugar per 60ml serving.